berberman/emerald-extension/README.md

 	}
 }, 5000)
 ```
-Removing all entities' gravity per 5 seconds.
+Removing all entities' gravity per 5000 ticks.
 The operation to entity must run in the Spigot main thread, `runOnServerThread {}` will save you :)

 ## Usage
 ### Gradle